tim273/scanner_pi/README.md

 ## Introduction

-This guide will show you how to create a digital, trunked Raspberry Pi scanner using an RTL SDR and SDR Trunk software.
+This guide will show you how to create a digital, trunked Raspberry Pi 4 scanner using an RTL SDR and SDR Trunk software.
 Top of the line digital scanners cost upwards of $500-$600, this project will cost about half of that with a lot of flexability in how it can be implmented.

 My goal with this was to create as close to an all-in-one solution as possible, where there was only one thing to plugin and it is fairly portable.

+Note: this will NOT work with anything less than a Raspberry Pi 4 with 4 Gb of RAM.
+The lower Pi's don't have enough "horse power" (CPU or RAM) for this application

 ## Step One: Parts List